Add Simple Borders [Quick Guide]

 Picking Your Cell Borders

-Special Data could also include numbers you have generated in a non standard way, such as by using Excel’s random number generation methods.
+Special Data could also include numbers you have generated in a non-standard way, like using Excel’s random number generation!

 Using Thick Outside Border